 Numerous lives have been lost as a result of delayed first aid or medical assistance.
 Delayed assistance consequentially is caused by the lack of skills to save lives and contain a situation.
 For this reason, you are encouraged to enroll for health care provider CPR to become certified in first aid.
 Take a chance today and be of help not just to your baby but the community at large.

 Gagging is similar to stumbling when practicing to walk only that it applies to wean in babies.
 It is, in fact, a natural safety mechanism to prevent babies from choking when adjusting to solid meals in their diets.
-It involves bringing swallowed food back into the mouth, chewing it once again and then swallowing in small bits.
-Gagging signs involve watery eyes, vomiting and tongue hanging outside.
-This could be caused by food overloads or dislike for the food taste.
+It involves bringing swallowed food back into the mouth, chewing it once again, and then swallowing in small bits.
+Gagging signs involve watery eyes, vomiting, and tongue hanging outside.
+This could be caused by food overload or dislike for the food taste.
 It may be noisy and look frustrating but nothing compared to choking.

 Choking is often a result of the blockage in the airway causing suffocation.
 In babies, this may be caused by the entry of food into the trachea instead of the esophagus.
 The reflex action in this situation involves the casualty choking to force the logged object out.
 Coughing is, however, possible if the trachea is not fully covered.
 But in the case where the logged object is bigger and has covered the whole trachea, breathing or talking becomes difficult and without help, the victim could easily die.
 To prevent choking cases, always cut food into smaller particles for your baby and discourage older siblings from sharing their meals with babies.